 Graduate Research and Creativity Expo Program

-The program for the 2013 Graduate Research and Creativity Expo is now available at http://grs.uncg.edu/docs/2013_Expo_Prog.pdf
+Due to unforeseen circumstances the 2014 Graduate Research and Creativity Expo was canceled.
+The program for the 2013 Graduate Research and Creativity Expo is available at http://grs.uncg.edu/docs/2013_Expo_Prog.pdf

 Criteria for Evaluation will include: